suderman/nixos/configurations/all/README.md

 - Use password from secrets
 - Set ssh public key

+## Secrets

+Use [agenix](https://github.com/ryantm/agenix) to encrypt/decrypt files for use in NixOS configuration.
+Use [homeage](https://github.com/jordanisaacs/homeage/) to do the same in home-manager configuration.

+See `nixos secrets` CLI usage [here](https://github.com/suderman/nixos/tree/main/secrets).

 ## State configuration for NixOS systems

 Use [impermanence](https://github.com/nix-community/impermanence) to mount